Muhammad Umran

-Major General Muhammad Umran (محمد عمران; 1922 – 4 March 1972) was a founding member of the Military Committee of the unitary Ba'ath Party, and a leading personality in Syrian politics from the 8th of March Revolution until the 1966 Syrian coup d'état.
+Major General Muhammad Umran (محمد عمران; 1922 – 4 March 1972) was a Syrian military officer and founding member of the Military Committee of the unitary Ba'ath Party.
+He was a leading figure in Syrian politics from the 1963 Syrian coup d'état until the 1966 coup d'état.

 Life and career

-Umran was born in 1922 into an Alawi smallholder family which belonged to the Khayyatin tribe.
-He hailed from the village of al-Mukharram, a village situated in the mountains east of Homs.
+Umran was born in 1922 into an Alawite smallholder family which belonged to the Khayyatin tribe.
+He hailed from al-Mukharram, a village situated in the mountains east of Homs.
 He studied at the Homs Military Academy and joined the Ba'ath Party in 1947.
 Umran served in the Syrian Army during the 1948 Arab–Israeli War, and became active in politics following the military's forceful intervention in Syrian politics during the 1940s and 1950s.
 He played a small role under the aegis of Akram al-Hawrani in the 1954 uprising against Adib Shishakli's rule.

 He was one of the five founding members of the Military Committee, the other founding members were Hafez al-Assad, Salah Jadid, Ahmad al-Mir and Abd al-Karim al-Jundi, but acted as the committee's leading mind.
 Umran was the committee's chairman until the 8th of March Revolution in 1963, and was the oldest committee member.
 In the beginning, the Military Committee's goal was to rebuild the Ba'ath Party, which had been dissolved on the orders of Gamal Abdel Nasser when the United Arab Republic was founded, and establish a new party leadership.
 During the UAR years, Umran and Jadid travelled the country and established contact with former party comrades, but without mentioning the existence of the Military Committee.
 In the immediate aftermath of the UAR's dissolution, Umran contacted the other members of the Military Committee, and asked about the possibility of launching a coup to reestablish the union.
 He had outlined the political climate in Syria, and compared the strength of the Ba'ath Party against other political opponents – he reached the conclusion that a coup could be successful.